NYCPlanning/anex-summit-2024-demo-/README.md

 Use dbt to build Farm to Market

-1. Download and rename source data as descibed in Stage 2
+1. Download and rename source data as described in Stage 2

 2. Navigate to the `stage_3` folder: